 Doug is Chief Financial Officer for Ralexar Therapeutics, Inc. and Velicept Therapeutics, Inc., two development stage pharmaceutical companies.
 In addition, Doug is a founding Partner, CFO and COO of Nexeption, LLC, a company that provides development and management services to its portfolio of pharmaceutical companies.
 Between 2004 and 2013, Doug held the CFO position at Ception Therapeutics and then Ceptaris Therapeutics.
 Prior to that, he spent nearly 20 years working at a number of commercial and investment banking institutions in the Midwest.
 A native of Wisconsin, he earned his bachelor’s degree in Finance, Investments and Banking from the University of Wisconsin – Madison before earning his MBA from the University of Chicago.
 Doug joined the Montgomery Board of Trustees in 2015 and served on the Finance Committee in the 2015-16 school year.
 Doug currently serves on the Executive Committee and as Co-Chair of the Strategic Planning Committee.
 He and his wife, Jean, live in Chester Springs with their son Fritz (Montgomery School ’15), daughter Ava (Montgomery School ’17) and golden doodle Lucy.

-Kristine and her husband, Dan, reside in the local area with their son, Aaron (Montgomery Class of 2024), and daughter, Emerson (pre-school).
+Kristine and her husband, Dan, reside in the local area with their two children both attending Montgomery School.

 Steve Lisk became the tenth Head of School at Lancaster Country Day School in July 2008.
 Across twenty-seven years in independent schools, he has served also as a division head, department chair, dorm head, classroom teacher, advisor and athletic coach.In his first eight years at LCDS, Mr. Lisk has led the school through strategic enrollment growth, programmatic development, and enhanced professional development.
 From 2003 – 2008, Mr. Lisk led the Upper School (grades 9-12) at Saint Stephen’s Episcopal School in Bradenton, FL.
 Earlier, Mr. Lisk served as the History Department Chair at the Kent School in Kent, CT.
 Mr. Lisk began his school career at Episcopal High School in Alexandria, VA.
 Starting as a history teacher, coach of football and basketball, and dorm parent, he spent a total of twelve years at this all-boarding school of over 400 students in grades 9-12.